 The Board of Directors are volunteers.
 They do not receive payment for their services.

-Dr. Markus Graswald is the Secretary of the Society and chairs the Education Committee and Student Program Committee.
-He is the head of the Future Systems and System Simulation department at TDW GmbH, a subsidiary of MBDA Germany.
+Dr. Markus Graswald is the Secretary of the Society and chairs the Education Committee (EC) and Student Program Committee.
+Together with his dedicated EC team, he established a new tutorial program of ballistics courses and developed an educational strategy for the Society.
+He is head of the R&D department at Dynamit Nobel Defence, Germany.
 Markus received the Rosalind and Pei Chi Chou Award in New Orleans at the 24th ISB and various Innovation, Technology, and Patent Awards from MBDA Germany and MBDA Group.
+He teaches a master’s course on ammunition technologies at the Armed Forces University in Neubiberg / Munich, Germany, each year.
+Last not least, he serves as a peer reviewer for Propellants, Explosives, Pyrotechnics, and the Defence Technology journal.

 Dr Thelma G. Manning is currently working at the US Army Combat Capabilities Development Command (CCDC) Armaments Center, Picatinny Arsenal as a Research Chemical Engineer.
 She currently serves as an expert and recognized authority on the development of gun charges/cartridges.
 These will deliver an enhanced performance beyond the levels considered possible at this time.
 She also serves as an expert in the development of a new gun and solid rocket motor propellant program.
 This program will create a new gun launch system that will require new formulations and processing methods.
 She received her Bachelor of Science in Chemical Engineering degree from the University of Santo Tomas, Manila, Philippines, and the Master of Science in Chemical Engineering from Polytechnic Institute of New York and Doctor of Philosophy from New Jersey Institute of Technology.